Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-that scales as $\sqrt{M}$: a long chain is a better electrical insulator than a thermal one, and may be thought of as a heat sink.
+that scales as $\sqrt{M}$: a long chain is a better electrical insulator than a thermal one, and it may be thought of as a heat sink.
 In Figure \ref{fig_Lorenz}a) we show the Lorenz ratio evolution with the chain size for $N=1,2$ and 10 channels.
 For $N=1$, the ratio remains equal to 1, since the heat flow matches the diffusive solution.
 For $N\neq1$, the Lorenz ratio indeed grows as $M^{1/2}$, provided that $M\gg N$.
 We also recover that the $M=1$ is a trivial limit case, as any feedback is suppressed by the reservoirs.
-In Figure \ref{fig_Lorenz}b) we represent the Lorenz ratio as a function of the number of channels for $M=3,20$ and 100 islands.
+In the inset we represent the Lorenz ratio as a function of the number of channels for $M=3,20$ and 100 islands.
 As pointed out above, the $N=1$ case is singular.
-For $N\geq2$ substantial deviations to the WF law only occur at low number of channels $N\ll M$.
-At larger $N$ diffusive dynamics takes over and the ratio converges to $\mathcal{L}_0$ again.
+For $N\geq2$ substantial deviations to the WF law occur at only a low number of channels $N\ll M$.
+At larger $N$ diffusive dynamics takes over and the ratio converges to $\mathcal{L}_0$ again, while the scaling law of Eq. (\ref{Lorenz_ratio}), valid only in the large chain limit $M\gg\Delta$, is no longer accurate (see green dashed line in Fig. \ref{fig_Lorenz}b).

-Experimentally, the computed heat flows for reasonable configurations ($M\lesssim 30$) lie in the 0.01-1 fW range, which is challenging but realistically measurable \cite{JezouinScience2013,SivreNatPhys2018,LeBretonPRL2022}.
+\textit{Discussion} - Experimentally, the computed heat flows for reasonable configurations ($M\lesssim 30$) lie in the 0.01-1 fW range, which is challenging but realistically measurable \cite{JezouinScience2013,SivreNatPhys2018,LeBretonPRL2022}.
 Note that the bigger $N$, the more relaxed is the condition on full HCB.
-For $N=2$, this condition is well achieved for temperatures smaller than 80 mK, with capacitances $C\sim 3$ fF, which means that a spread over individual islands' capacitances is tolerable.
+For $N=2$, this condition is well achieved for temperatures smaller than 80 mK, with capacitances $C\sim 3$ fF, which means that a spread over individual islands' capacitances due, e.g., to standard inhomogeneities in a fabrication process, is tolerable as long as each capacitance well exceeds $k_\mathrm{B}T_\mathrm{S}/Ne^2$.
 Importantly, we neglect here the finite propagation time of current fluctuations when addressing feedback, which is considered instantaneous.
 Assuming that current fluctuations propagate at a plasmon velocity $v\sim10^5$ m/s, somewhat intermediate between gated GaAs-based 2DEGs \cite{KumadaPRB2011} and graphene \cite{PetkovićJPhysD2014}, this is valid for a sample's physical length $L\ll hv/k_BT\sim120\,\mu$m at 50 mK.